SystemsApproach/ops/intro.rst

 foundation, in turn, makes many of the other challenges more
 manageable:

-* Monitoring and Logging mechanisms are themselves realized as a set of container-based microservices, deployed within the cloud they observe.
+* Monitoring and other telemetry-related mechanisms are themselves realized as a set of container-based microservices, deployed within the cloud they observe.

 * ISSU becomes more tractable because the microservice architecture encourages stateless components, with persistent state isolated in a